Unit 6 Lab - Firewalls

 So now you know how to see the values in your firewall.
 Use steps 4 and 5 to check all the values of the different zones to see how they differ.

-Set the firewall active and default zones:
+Set the firewall active and default zones

 We know the zones from above, set your firewall to the different active or default zones.
 Default zones are the ones that will come up when the firewall is restarted.

-Note: It may be useful to perform an ifconfig -a
+Note: It may be useful to perform an ifconfig -a and note your interfaces for the next part

 Example Output: